 PHHI Puts Students in State-of-the-Art Labs with Internship Program at the N.C.
 Research Campus

 The Plants for Human Health Institute is accepting applications for its internship program at the N.C.
 Research Campus in Kannapolis.
-We invite students to submit applications year-round or for the Summer 2013 term.
+We invite students to submit applications year-round.
 Interns will be mentored by N.C.
 State faculty in a variety of laboratory and field environments.

 Interns will work with N.C.
 State faculty from the Plants for Human Health Institute on research activities that include the following:

 - The development of improved strawberry cultivars adapted to North Carolina’s diverse environmental conditions, providing agricultural competitiveness and healthier options for consumers.
 Traditional and molecular genetic strategies are used for efficient breeding and selection.
 Extensive field evaluations at research stations located across North Carolina.
 Multi- and transdisciplinary approaches incorporate expertise in genetics, horticulture, plant pathology, entomology, postharvest physiology and economics.

 - Research activities are geared toward the evaluation of fruits and vegetables during and after storage in terms of consumer quality and phytonutrient content.
 Duties will entail laboratory work with fruit rating, sample preparation, analysis for phytonutrients, lab maintenance and data entry.
 Computer skills are a prerequisite.
 Interns also will be responsible for organizing scientific papers.